top of page

 Shakespeare Around the Globe: Cinematic Adaptations

-In preparation for a talk in June 2024 on film adaptations of Shakespeare’s plays for Chichester Literary Society I asked, on twitter, for people’s recommendations of cinematic adaptation of Shakespeare.
+In preparation for a talk in June 2024 on film adaptations of Shakespeare’s plays for Chichester Literary Society last year I asked on twitter, for recommendations of cinematic adaptation of Shakespeare.
 The response was overwhelming with many new titles to add to my must watch list.
 So much so, that a list was needed!
-And here it is…

 Keep the conversation going using hashtag #ShakespeareAroundTheGlobe @cheshellen